Electricity

 Passport & Visa

-All foreign visitors to El Salvador must hold return or onward tickets, and the required travel documentation for their next destination.
-A yellow fever vaccination certificate is required to enter El Salvador if passengers are arriving from or transiting through any yellow fever risk area.
-It is highly recommended that travellers' passport have at least six months' validity remaining after the intended date of departure from their travel destination.
-Immigration officials often apply different rules to those stated by travel agents and official sources.
+All foreign visitors to El Salvador must hold a return or onward ticket and the necessary travel documentation for their next destination.
+A yellow fever vaccination certificate is required if arriving from or transiting through any yellow fever risk area.
+It's highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
+Immigration officials may apply different rules than those stated by travel agents and official sources.

 Entry requirements